An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 \begin{theorem} The Lamperti transformation is a bijection between CSBPs and L\'evy processes with no negative jumps stopped when reaching zero.
 In other words, for any CSBP $Y$, $L(Y)$ is a L\'evy process with no negative jumps stopped whenever reaching zero; and for any L\'evy process $X$ with no negative jumps stopped when reaching zero, $L^{-1}(X)$ is a CSBP. \end{theorem}

-Informally, the CSBP is just like the L\'evy process it corresponds to except that its speed (the rate at which jumps appear) is given by a constant times its current value (instead of being independent of its current value).
+Informally, the CSBP is just like the L\'evy process it corresponds to except that its speed (the rate at which jumps appear) is given by its current value (instead of being independent of its current value).
 The following is now immediate from Theorem~\ref{thm::lamperti} and the definitions above:

 \begin{proposition} Suppose that $X_t$ is a L\'evy process with non-negative jumps that is strictly {\em $\alpha$-stable} in the sense that for each $C>0$, the rescaled process $X_{C^\alpha t}$ agrees in law with $C X_t$ (up to a change of starting point).
 Let $Y = L^{-1}(X)$.
 Then $Y$ is a CSBP with the property that $Y_{C^{\alpha-1} t}$ agrees in law with $C Y_t$ (up to a change of starting point).
 The converse is also true.
 Namely, if $Y$ is a CSBP with the property that $Y_{C^{\alpha-1} t}$ agrees in law with $C Y_t$ (up to a change of starting point) then $Y$ is the CSBP obtained as a time-change of the $\alpha$-stable L\'evy process with non-negative jumps. \end{proposition}